itskingori/pesapal-gem/README.md

 does not exist, then the object is set up with some bogus credentials which would not work anyway and therefore, the other option is that you set them yourself.
-Which, you can do using a hash as shown below (please note that Pesapal provides different keys for different modes and since this is like an override, there's the assumption that you chose the right one).
+Which, you can do using a hash as shown below (please note that Pesapal provides different keys for different environments and since this is like an override, there's the assumption that you chose the right one).

 ```ruby